 - Select one of the options.

-Option Result Enable vCenter HA Enables replication between the Active and Passive nodes.
+Option Result Enable vCenter HA Activates replication between the Active and Passive nodes.
 If the cluster is in a healthy state, your Active node is protected by automatic failover from the Passive node.
 Maintenance Mode In maintenance mode, replication still occurs between the Active and Passive nodes.
-However, automatic failover is disabled.
-Disable vCenter HA Disables replication and failover.
+However, automatic failover is deactivated.
+Disable vCenter HA Deactivates replication and failover.
 Keeps the configuration of the cluster.
-You can later enable vCenter HA again.
+You can later activate vCenter HA again.
 Remove vCenter HA cluster Removes the cluster.
 Replication and failover no longer are provided.
 The Active node continues to operate as a standalone vCenter Server.
 See Remove a vCenter HA Configuration for details.

 - Click .